 Most importantly, communities have been made aware of their right to clean water and the benefits this brings.

 After this project’s completion in March of 2014, we have gone onto fund a variety of other incredible clean water initiatives in Africa and Central America.
-We continue to have a partnership with WaterAid, and look forward to our future collaboration.
-If you are interested in supporting projects like this one, contact us at The Allegra Foundation to get involved.
+We continue to have a partnership with WaterAid, and look forward to future collaborations.